Road (Highways Safety) related deaths

 Department for Transport Driver and Vehicle Licensing Agency

-Concerns summary The absence of mandatory medical checks for drivers over 70, who only self-declare fitness, poses a significant road safety risk.
+Concerns summary (AI summary) The absence of mandatory medical checks for drivers over 70, who only self-declare fitness, poses a significant road safety risk.
 This enables drivers with declining abilities to remain on the road, contributing to fatal and serious collisions.

 Andrew Howat